Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Additional Experimental results

 \subsection{STE and WM}

-In this subsection, additional experimental results for \cref{subsec:three_models} are shown in \cref{tab:barrier_three_models} for the barrier values and $R$ values between each pair of models.
-The table shows the model-merging results with $\lambda=1/2$, and the mean and standard deviation of five model merges.
+In this subsection, additional experimental results for \cref{subsec:three_models} are shown in \cref{tab:barrier_three_models} for the barrier values between each pair of models.
+The table shows the model-merging results with $\lambda=1/2$, and the mean and standard deviation of three model merges.
 In the table, a negative value for the barrier indicates an improvement in performance due to the merging.
-From the \cref{tab:barrier_three_models}, we can see that the barrier between $\pi_b(\paramb)$ and $\pi_c(\paramc)$ is also smaller for WM than for STE.
+In addition, \cref{fig:landscape} shows the accuracy landscape around $\parama$, $\pi_b(\paramb)$, and $\pi_c(\paramc)$.
+From \cref{tab:barrier_three_models,fig:landscape}, we can see that the barrier between $\pi_b(\paramb)$ and $\pi_c(\paramc)$ is also smaller for WM than for STE.